Institute of Advanced Study (Durham): Sir Harry Evans Global Fellowship

+Addison Wheeler Fellowship

 Directorate

-The IAS is run by four directors nominally appointed by the Vice-Chancellor of the university.
+The IAS is run by a Director and four co-directors, each linked to one of Durham University's four faculties.
 The directors are responsible for the academic calendar and research events of the IAS.
-Three of the directors are responsible for maintaining links with the IAS and are thus named after the relevant faculty.

 Advisory Council

 The advisory council works alongside the directors.
 It meets once a year to develop the academic calendar of the IAS and aid in its promotion through members acting as ambassadors to the IAS and advising on new research themes.
 The council consists of representatives from Durham University, and from other universities from across Britain and overseas.